UKCC Level 2 Certificate

 What does the Level 2 Certificate qualify me to do?

-The course will qualify the Coach to practice independently in a club environment where one might find:
+The course will qualify the Coach to practice independently in a club environment.

 What level will I be coaching?

 UK Coaching recognises the Independent Coach as someone who can effectively….“prepare for, deliver and review coaching session(s)”, in a club environment (UKCC definition).

 What are the pre-requisites for entry on the course?

 - Be at least 18 years of age by the first day of delivery on the course.

 - Registered Volleyball England Coach Member for the season in which the course is taking place.

 - Hold a Level 1 Award in Coaching Volleyball, e.g. 1st4sport Level 1 Award, Volleyball England Level 1 Introduction to Coaching Volleyball or Volleyball England Assistant Coach Award.

 - Have comprehensive coaching experience following the successful completion of a Level 1/Assistant Coach Award in Coaching Volleyball